 How to deal with too much rain in the garden

 There are things you can do before and after a heavy rain that will help you protect your plants and even save them if possible.

 Another benefit of creating a raised bed is that you prepare the soil in it.
 This soil will be loamy and drain out the excess moisture.
-You also prevent the problem of the soil washing away because its inside a bed.
+You also prevent the problem of the soil washing away because it’s inside a bed.

-Barrier/channel to divert the water
+2. Create a channel to divert the water

 If your garden gets a lot of rain, you can create a barrier or channel based on the source of water.
 If the water flows down from a slope, you can put a barrier to prevent this.